netdata/netdata-ui/src/components/table/README.md

 ### Props

-Accepts props just as ordinary table, plus virtialized settings to define relevant behaviour. `callbackRef` prop won't be used by virtualized table instance, as top-level ref is needed for internal usage.
+Accepts props just as ordinary table, plus virtialized settings to define relevant behaviour. `callbackRef` prop won't be used by virtualized table instance, but an `react-window` virtual list component, so we can find the instance by ref, and use item sizes cach invalidation imperative control, provided with `.resetAfterIndex`.

 ```typescript
 type GetItemSize = (index: number, orderedRows: any) => number